AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/style-system.md

 >[!CAUTION]
 >
->The CSS classes (as well as any necessary Javascript) configured as style properties of a component's policy must be deployed as [Client Libraries](/help/sites-developing/clientlibs.md) in order to work.
+>The CSS classes (as well as any necessary Javascript) configured as style properties of a component's policy must be deployed as Client Libraries in order to work. <!-- The CSS classes (as well as any necessary Javascript) configured as style properties of a component's policy must be deployed as [Client Libraries](/help/sites-developing/clientlibs.md) in order to work.-->

 ## Setup {#setup}